boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       and other part of the admission control is implemented on the PE.

-   *  Coarse-grained resource control at the transit (non-attachment circuits) links in the provider network, using a single NRP, spanning the entire provider network.
+   *  Coarse-grained resource control at the transit (non-attachment circuits) links in the provider network, using a single Network Resource Partition (NRP), spanning the entire provider network.
       Transit nodes in the provider network do not maintain any state of individual slices.
       Instead, only a flat (non-hierarchical) QoS model is used on transit links in the provider network, with up to 8 traffic classes.
 At the PE,